GodsendDigital/configure-ad/README.md

 <img src="https://i.imgur.com/YXtkSuT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I must install Active Directory on the DC-1 VM.
 Once I'm inside DC-1, I pull up the server manager and then go to roles and features and begin the installation of Active Directory Domain Services.
+After the install is complete, I proceed to promote this server to a domain server, which direct me to a menu to give the server a domain name.
+I name it Jumpman23domain.com(Huge NBA Fan lol) The NetBios name will be Jumpman23domain.
 </p>
 <br />